david-delucas/aws-design-for-security-project/README.md

 # Cloud Security - Secure the Recipe Vault Web Application

-In this project, you will:
+This projects contains the following tasks:

 * Deploy and assess a simple web application environment’s security posture
 * Test the security of the environment by simulating attack scenarios and exploiting cloud configuration vulnerabilities
 * Implement monitoring to identify insecure configurations and malicious activity
-* Apply methods learned in the course to harden and secure the environment
+* Apply best practives to harden and secure the environment
 * Design a DevSecOps pipeline

 ## Dependencies and Prerequisites

-### Access to AWS account
-Students will need to use their personal AWS accounts.
-Udacity will provide a $100 credit for any usage costs.
-If project instructions are followed we do not anticipate usage costs to exceed this amount.

 ### Installation of the AWS CLI and Local Setup of AWS API keys
-Instructions and examples in this project will make use of the AWS CLI in order to automate and reduce time and complexity.
 Refer to the below links to get the AWS CLI installed and configured in your local environment.

 [Installing the CLI](starter/https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

 [Configuring the CLI](starter/https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

-### Local setup of git and GitHub Repository
-You will need to clone or download [this GitHub repo](starter/https://github.com/udacity/nd063-c3-design-for-security-project-starter) in order to work on and submit this project.

-## Exercise 1 - Deploy Project Environment
+## Task 1 - Deploy Project Environment

-**_Deliverables for Exercise 1:_**
+**_Deliverables for Task 1:_**
 * **E1T4.txt** - Text file identifying 2 poor security practices with justification.

 ### Task 1:  Review Architecture Diagram
-In this task, the objective is to familiarize yourself with the starting architecture diagram.
-An architecture diagram has been provided which reflects the resources that will be deployed in your AWS account.
+An architecture diagram is provided which reflects the resources that will be deployed in your AWS account.

-The diagram file, title `AWS-WebServiceDiagram-v1-insecure.png`, can be found in the _starter_ directory in this repo.

 ![base environment](starter/AWS-WebServiceDiagram-v1-insecure.png)